m1k1o/neko/docs/getting-started/troubleshooting.md

 - Test externally to confirm it works.
 - Internally you have to access it using `<your-public-ip>:port`

+If your router does not support NAT Loopback (NAT Hairpinning), you can use turn servers to overcome this issue.
+See [more details here](https://neko.m1k1o.net/#/getting-started/?id=networking) on how to setup local coturn instance.

 ### Neko works locally, but not externally